KhushiKhanna142/Blood-Group-Detection-Using-Fingerprint/README.md

 ## Dataset
 The dataset used for training was obtained from Kaggle:
-🔗 Fingerprint Based Blood Group Dataset
-Please download it separately and place it in the appropriate folder before training.
+🔗Fingerprint-Based Blood Group Dataset: https://www.kaggle.com/datasets/rajumavinmar/finger-print-based-blood-group-dataset Please download it separately and place it in the appropriate folder before training.

 ## How to Run the Project